The Best Whisky and Water in Scotland

 River Findhorn

-This beautiful River with its stunning pink gorges produces the best year-round whitewater rafting in the UK.
-With Grade 4/5 white water rafting and is the only river offering above Grade 3 all year.
-Not surprisingly considering Mountain snowmelt ideal conditions are in spring and autumn and after rainfall any other time of year when the whitewater rafting can give you a very special scenic view of the water in Scotland.
-If you are looking for an adventure then this is the trip for you.
+With its stunning pink gorges, this beautiful River produces the best year-round whitewater rafting in the UK.
+With Grade 4/5 white water rafting, and is the only river offering above Grade 3 all year.
+Not surprisingly, considering Mountain snowmelt, ideal conditions are in spring and autumn and after rainfall any other time of year when whitewater rafting can give you a very special scenic view of the water in Scotland.
+If you are looking for an adventure, this trip is for you.

 White water rafting

-If you are less adventurous then settle for walking alongside the River or even try a day fishing on the River.
-There are beautiful walks above the gorges amazing views across the River.
-Visit Randolph’s leap where legend has it that Thomas Randolph, later Earl of Moray leapt over the River at it’s narrowest point.
-Alternatively, opt to wander further down to see the full width of the lower River.
+If you are less adventurous, settle for walking alongside the River or even try a day fishing there.
+There are beautiful walks above the gorges and amazing views across the River.
+Visit Randolph’s leap, where legend has it that Thomas Randolph, later Earl of Moray, leapt over the River at its narrowest point.
+Alternatively, wander further down to see the entire width of the lower River.

-However, you decide to explore Whisky and Water in Scotland there is no doubt they are both entwined.
+However, if you decide to explore Whisky and Water in Scotland, there is no doubt they are both entwined.
 Enjoy your experience.